AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 -  Open a pull request
 -  Launch tests and ensure they are green (see more details on [pull request tests](pull-request-tests.md))

-## Squash commits {#squash-commits}
+## Squash commits

 Sometimes your pull request may have more than one commit (the main commit, then changes to it after review, etc).
 A good practice is to deliver commits that bring finalized, functional parts/bugfixes.
 In that case, all intermediate commits like "static test fix", "typo fix", "minor refactoring" should be squashed into a single commit.
 This helps keep a clean history and makes the repo easier to read.
 There is no requirement to have only one commit per PR.
 However, the intermediate commits in most cases bring no value into the commits history, which is why it is a good to keep the history clean and useful.

 ## Contributor assistant

-The Magento Contributor Assistant is a bot that runs on all GitHub `magento` repositories.
+The Contributor Assistant is a bot that runs on all repositories in the `magento` GitHub organization.
 It helps automate issue and pull request workflows by using commands entered as comments.

 ### Assigning an issue